 Refereed journal articles

-Gelber, K & McNamara, L 2016 Harms and remedies University of New South Wales Law Journal (forthcoming).
+Gelber, K & McNamara, L 2016 'Anti-vilification laws and public racism in Australia: mapping the gaps between the harms occasioned and the remedies provided', University of New South Wales Law Journal 39(2): 488-511.

 Gelber, K & McNamara, L 2015 'The effects of civil hate speech laws: lessons from Australia', Law and Society Review 49(3): 631-664.
 (DOI: 10.1111/lasr.12152).